Drug and alcohol addiction relapse triggers run gamut

 The first and most important step you can take is to ask for help.
 Reflect on your personal goals and aspirations you set during recovery, and if you wrote in a recovery journal—go back and reflect on it.
 Make maintaining sobriety and self care your absolute top priority and allow everything else to take a backseat until your symptoms subside.
 Share your fears of relapse with people in your trusted circle and avoid any tempting situations.
 If you still maintain your oncoming relapse symptoms, it is important to contact a professional.

-10 Ways to Prevent Addiction Relapse
+10 Ways to Prevent Drug and Alcohol Addiction Relapse

-If you’re seeing any of the signs of drug addiction relapse in yourself or someone you care about, you may be wondering what you can do to prevent it.
+If you’re seeing any of the signs of drug and alcohol addiction relapse in yourself or someone you care about, you may be wondering what you can do to prevent it.
 Here are ten tips you can use to stop relapse in its tracks and stay sober after rehab:

 Relapse can seem like the end of the world, especially if you’ve just completed rehab.
 However, it’s important to remember that you’re not alone.
 Don’t let a relapse cause you to second-guess or dismiss all the hard work you’ve done up to this point.
 Maintaining a healthy self-image is key to sustaining recovery and preventing relapse.
 Even if you’ve relapsed in the past, it’s much more important to focus on what you can do better in the future.